 “The heart wants what the heart wants,” I told Murray and the group.

-It’s important to acknowledge what your heart wants.
-Just because you want something doesn’t mean that you have to act on it; you always have a choice.
+It’s important to acknowledge that.
+But, just because you want something doesn’t mean that you have to act on it; you always have a choice.

 “Besides,” I added, “do you think the inventors of Monopoly or Trivial Pursuit care about what people think?”
 He grinned.

-Murray practiced the skills and form of creating by inventing a prototype board game.
-We all played on the last night of the workshop.
+Murray practiced the skills and structure of creating by inventing a prototype board game that we all played it on the last night of the workshop.

-Another “childish” whim had been his desire to brew high quality beer from scratch, using organic ingredients.
+As Murray worked on creating small and medium practice results, another “childish” whim surfaced—his long-time desire to brew high quality beer from scratch, using organic ingredients.

-After the workshop, Murray signed up for a Personal Coaching Program, in which he worked on creating larger results that increased his creating competence, upped his confidence, and led him to envision and start a U-Brew business.
+After the workshop, signed up for a Personal Coaching Program, in which he applied his newfound creating to larger results, which increased his competence, upped his confidence, and led him to envision and start a U-Brew business.